AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/editing-programs.md

 ---
-title: Editing Programs
+title: Managing and Editing Programs
 description: Learn how to edit your production and sandbox programs to adjust their options after you have created them.
 exl-id: 819e4a6e-f77a-4594-a402-a300dcbdf510
 ---

-# Editing Programs {#editing-programs}
+# Managing and Editing Programs {#editing-programs}

+The **My Programs** page provides an overview of all programs to which you have access.
+When selecting an individual program, the **Program Overview** page provides details of the program at a glance.

-Users with the requisite permissions can edit [production programs created in your organization](creating-production-programs.md) and [sandbox programs created in your organization.](creating-sandbox-programs.md) By editing a program, you can:
+From the **Program Overview**, users with the requisite permissions can edit [production programs created in your organization](creating-production-programs.md) and [sandbox programs created in your organization.](creating-sandbox-programs.md) By editing a program, you can:

 * Add Sites solution to an existing program with Assets and conversely.
 * Remove Sites or Assets from an existing program with both Sites and Assets.